- About Progeria

-We will give you all the support you need - instructional sheets, a supply of newsletters and/or brochures, and lots of moral support!
+We will give you all the support you need - A supply of newsletters and/or brochures, and lots of moral support!
 Of course you are free to develop one of your own creative ideas into a fundraiser, as many of our Miracle Makers have done.

-Please contact our office for additional information and guidance, and please fill out a volunteer application today - We need you on our team!
+Please contact our office for additional information and guidance. – Thank you for joining our team!

 Please complete the application and send it back by: